 ➤ The responsibility for issuing licenses to open new foreign and private banks is also headed by the governor of RBI.

-➤ The Governor of RBI manages the external trade and payment also promotes orderly development and maintenance of foreign exchange market in India which comes under the foreign exchange management act, 1999.
+➤ The Governor of RBI manages the external trade and payment, also promotes orderly development and maintenance of the foreign exchange market in India, which comes under the Foreign Exchange Management Act, 1999.

 ➤ Monitoring of adequate quantities of currency notes and coins supply in the country and the issuance and destruction of currency not fit for circulation in public.

-➤ RBI Governor also keeps a check on rules and regulations in order to make them more customer-friendly.
+➤ RBI Governor also keeps a check on rules and regulations to make them more customer-friendly.

-➤ Through Urban Bank Departments RBI governor leads and supervise primary co-operative banks.
+➤ Through Urban Bank Departments RBI governor leads and supervises primary co-operative banks.

 The RBI Governors perform many more functions as the central bank of India.